samueljmello/github-actions-exercises/05-Workflow-Defaults.md

 ## Step 1: Manually assign shell & working directory to different steps

-1. From the `main` branch of your repository, create a new branch of code called `feature/defaults`
+1. From the __default__ branch of your repository, create a new branch of code called `feature/defaults`
 2. Create a new file named `.github/workflows/defaults.yaml`
 3. Copy the contents below to the newly created file: